flufy3d/DigitTrak-Interface-Protocol/DigitTrak Interface Protocol.md

       3 : accomplish hitting motion message.

   * #####hit golf ball data messages
-The data includes ball data and club data.These two messages is sent to Client during the period of hitting ball before the Client receives the hitting ball completely message.
+This message includes golf ball's 'velocity','yaw','pitch' and so on.
+This message is sent to Client during the period between 'hit golf ball message' and 'accomplish hitting motion message'

     * ######ball data message type
     ```